 How does the urinary system work?

 The urinary system consists of the kidneys, the bladder, the ureters and the urethra.

 The kidneys filter the blood to remove waste products and form urine.
 The urine flows from the kidneys, down through the ureters to the bladder.
 From here it passes through another tube called the urethra to the outside when urinating (weeing).

 Why does my child need a suprapubic catheter?

 A catheter is inserted through a small incision (cut) in your child’s abdomen (tummy) into the bladder.
 The catheter is held in place by a small balloon on the inside or a stitch to the skin.
-It is often used after operations to urinary system as it allows it to rest while it is healing.
+It is often used after operations to the urinary system as it allows it to rest while it is healing.

 Generally, the catheter will be inserted during the operation.
 In most cases, the suprapubic catheter is only needed on a temporary basis until the urinary system has recovered from the operation.

 Sometimes, the catheter can cause bladder cramps or spasms, but we will give you medication to deal with this before you go home.